 - Assist communities to plan for a sustainable economic and social future

 - Enable communities to expand social and economic opportunities

 - Assist regional communities to prosper through increased employment opportunities, business and industry development opportunities and improved local services.

 More information on RGS grants

 For more information, read about the projects funded through the program's previous grant rounds.
-Lists of RGS projects across Western Australia can be accessed from the website of the Department of Regional Development.
+Lists of RGS projects across Western Australia can be accessed on the Regional Grants Scheme page of the Department of Primary Industries and Regional Development.